emteknetnz/silverstripe-dev-build-benchmark/README.md

 composer require emteknetnz/silverstripe-dev-build-benchmark
 ```

 Simply install this module.
-The next time `dev/build` is run, the benchmark data will be recorded in the `ZZZDevBuildBenchmark` database table.
+The next time `dev/build` is run, the benchmark data will be recorded in the `DevBuildBenchmark` database table.

-## Notes

-The namespaces used in this module are prefixed with `zzz\` to ensure they are loaded last.
-This is to ensure that the benchmarking is as accurate as possible.